tubbo/makeover/README.md

 end
 ```

-You can also generate collection presenters using this generator.
+You can also generate collection makeover using this generator.
 This
 can be done in one of two ways, either by passing a plural name into the
 generator: